Podcast Movement: History

 The first conference in 2014 was funded via a Kickstarter campaign.
 The target goal of $11,000 was met within the first 24 hours.

-In 2019, the organizers announced an additional annual event called 'Podcast Movement Evolutions,' the first of which is scheduled to take place in Los Angeles in February 2020.
+In 2019, the organizers announced an additional annual event called 'Podcast Movement Evolutions,' the first of which took place in Los Angeles in February 2020.

 Controversy

-On August 25, 2022 the official Twitter account of Podcast Movement apologized for hosting the Daily Wire, a conservative podcasting website co-owned by Ben Shapiro.
+On August 25, 2022, the official Twitter account of Podcast Movement apologized for hosting the Daily Wire, a conservative podcasting website co-owned by Ben Shapiro.
 The organization alleged at least one attendee "felt pain" by Shapiro's presence.
-On September 8th of the same year, they apologized to Mr. Shapiro via Twitter for their previous reaction toward him and his company.
+On September 8 of the same year, they apologized to Mr. Shapiro via Twitter for their previous reaction toward him and his company.